Can Constipation Cause Fever? Delving into the Possible Connections

 Constipation is not the sole culprit in a high body temperature.
 In reaction to an infection or inflammation, the immune system often raises the body temperature.
 However, issues or conditions connected to constipation might also induce fever.

-1. Fecal Impaction: This is a severe form of constipation when a clump of feces hardens and cannot be passed through the rectum.
-Untreated fecal impaction can lead to a buildup of harmful germs in the gut and other digestive organs.
-As a result, fever might arise under sporadic conditions.
+- Fecal Impaction is a severe form of constipation in which a clump of feces hardens and cannot be passed through the rectum.
+Untreated fecal impaction can lead to a buildup of harmful germs in the gut and other digestive organs, which can cause fever under sporadic conditions.

 What To Do If You Have Constipation and Fever